-The presentation computer in each venue is a PC typically running Windows XP.
-Default presentation software is MS Office PowerPoint 2007, with VGA video output to a digital projector.
+The presentation computer in each venue is a PC running Windows 7.
+Default presentation software is MS Office PowerPoint 2010, with output to a digital projector.
 An audio output facility from the computer is available and feeds the sound system in the venue.
 Files originated from PowerPoint 98 onwards should work correctly.
 Files originated in Mac PowerPoint normally run correctly on a PC, although you should check this when your presentation file is loaded (and ideally also before you travel).
 Due to the variety of coding mechanisms in existence, video files may have difficulties.
 If the video content is critical to the presentation, you are advised to submit the presentation to the conference organisers in advance for checking, or to have an alternative available.

 You are asked to provide your presentation file during a break on the day preceding your slot by bringing it to the appropriate venue.
 It will then be loaded onto the computer.
 For those presenting on the first day please provide it during any break prior to your slot.

-You may provide it on USB memory key (preferred) or on CD A CD-R is preferable to a CD R/W. You are advised to have a backup copy available.
+You may provide it on USB memory key (preferred) or on CD.
+A CD-R is preferable to a CD R/W. You are advised to have a backup copy available.
 Please name your file in the style ‘AuthorSurname-ShortTitle’.

 Your presentation will normally be started for you by the Session chair.
 The presentation will be normally be run using Presenter View.
 The PC screen will show the Notes area, slide forward and reverse buttons, and a slide image.
 The projector will show only the slide.
 Slides may be changed by using the remote control (with laser pointer), by using the Spacebar, clicking the mouse or any of the other PowerPoint controls.

-Internet access from the presentation PC can normally be provided, although subject to content filtering.
+Internet access from the presentation PC can be provided, although subject to content filtering.
 Please contact the conference organiser with details if you require this.